Ardovo: History

 In historical records the village was first mentioned in 1243.
+Before the establishment of independent Czechoslovakia in 1918, Ardovo was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

 Geography

 The village lies at an altitude of 138 metres and covers an area of 18.464 km².

-It has a population of about 840 people.
+It has a population of about 160 people.